MtKadota/Multimedia_report_online_games/README.md

 1. add a way to ilistrate effectivly how lag would effect a player (maybe artifical lag?)
 2. add sounds to learn about syncing sound events
 3. other (health bar, mobs, items, sprites)

+Update
+A better understanding of lag
+  Lag is something that will occur in every online medium often broadly categorized as any connective disruption in the flow of information.
+A large part of what I have done so far with the project revolves around mitigating this lag in each of its forms.
+Within any online game lag will often be perceived in three forms.

+Input lag
+  - This lag takes place between the controller and the client device.
+This type of lag will often stem from physical problems with software or on occasion issues in the code.
+This type of lag can differ between relatively simple to incredibly complex to solve needing anywhere between a couple lines of code to a full predictive AI.
+Within my game it is solved relatively simply due to the fact there are very few moving parts to consider (see client side prediction)

+Processing lag
+ - This lag is usually seen within the client side device though on occasion can be seen in the backend also.
+It boils down to the device not having enough resources to properly process and display the game, think trying to run a game with 20+ chrome tabs open.
+Within the backend it will occure when there is more users or information sent to the backend then its able to handle.